schurgan/domoticz-BSR/README.md

-1.1.1 now xmas tree collection date is only shown in December and January 1.1.2: for device name: removed content in '(foo)' from waste type, to keep it short 1.1.3: if there is an error, ignore polling time and try with next heart beat again 1.1.4: update also if we have a day change between last update and hearbeat, so we will get correct device name with numbers of days
+1.1.1 now xmas tree collection date is only shown in December and January 1.1.2: for device name: removed content in '(foo)' from waste type, to keep it short 1.1.3: if there is an error, ignore polling time and try with next heart beat again 1.1.4: update also if we have a day change between last update and heartbeat, so we will get correct device name with numbers of days
 1.1.5: small fix to ignore dates older then today entries for waste disposal, eg. xmas tree always returned full list.
-1.1.6: new debug paramater 'True fast full deatail'. if it is turned on, handle update intervall as minutes not hours!
+1.1.6: new debug parameter 'True fast full detail'. if it is turned on, handle update intervale as minutes not hours!
-1.1.7: bugfix, forgott to clear data storage before reading them from webservice
+1.1.7: bugfix, forgot to clear data storage before reading them from webservice